ACM40960/project-abolipathak/README.md

   <img src="https://github.com/ACM40960/project-abolipathak/blob/main/Images/line_mean_land.png" height="300" width="500"/>
 </p>

-Above indicates a noticeable increase in mean land surface temperatures from 1880 to 2022.
+Above figures indicate a noticeable increase in mean land surface temperatures from 1880 to 2022.
 The temperature range rose from -0.35°C to 1.3°C over a 42-year span which signifies a significant 471% temperature increase during this period.
-For instance, considering the city of Berlin, the temperature climbed from 1.16°C to 1.64°C in 42 years.

 ## Visualization of Land Surface Temperature Change For Specific Cities